Skip to Main Content

 • Gold Open Access is where a researcher pays a fee, commonly known as an Article Processing Charge (APC), to a publisher.
 The work then becomes publicly accessible without a paywall barrier.

 • ‘Crowd unlatching’ is an emerging option for providing Open Access.
 This approach brings together crowd funding and Open Access.
-It is used by Knowledge Unlatched, an initiative that has adopted this approach to unlatch access to substantial collections of resources by partnering with publishers and libraries to make resources freely available.
+A number of publishers have adopted this approach to unlatch access to substantial collections of resources by establishing a partnership between the publisher and libraries to make resources openly available.

 Ongoing Gold Open Access issues

-Various publishers have introduced the option for authors to make their work available as Open Access through payment of an APC.
+Various publishers have introduced the option for authors to make their work available as Open Access through payment of an APC or BPC.
 The Library has been approached to fund these charges at different times.

 Origins of Open Access